MNYudina/MFSView/README.md

 Fig. 2.
 The frames and buttons of the main window, named as they are referenced in the text.

-Figure 1 shows the main window that appears when you start fanmod.
+Figure 1 shows the main window that appears when you start MFSViewer.
 The interface follows a top-down logic, i.e., the upper half is for setting the algorithm parameters and the lower half for running the algorithm and viewing/processing its results.
 A more detailed subdivision of these areas into frames is shown in Figure 2.

 ### 3.1 Selecting an Input Graph
 The first step is to choose an input file that describes the network you would like to analyze.
 You can select this file within the input graph frame.
 MFSViewer allows you to load graphs in the Pajek format.
 If you want to process graphs in edgelist format you can use the console MFS program (https://github.com/MNYudina/MFS).
 MFSViewer can analyzed directed, undirected and mixed graph (see Figure 3).
 In any case graphs are reduced to simple graphs (multiple edges and loops are ignored).

  ![](images/3.png)

 Fig. 3.
-Analyzed undirected (left) and directed (center) and mixed graphs (right).
+Undirected (left) and directed (center) and mixed graphs (right).

 ### 3.2 Setting the Options

 The most important options of the motif search are in the algorithm options frame.
 Here you can choose the subgraph size (that is, the size of the motifs to be detected) and whether to perform a full enumeration of subgraphs or just sample some of them in the network.
-For information on sampling and the appropriate parameters, please refer to Section 4.2.

 As motifs are detected by comparing their frequency of occurrence in the original network to their frequency of occurrence in a number of similar, yet randomized networks, you have to state how many random networks should be looked at and how they should be created.
-The number of randomized networks can be set in the number of networks box on the bottom of the random networks frame.
+The number of randomized networks can be set in the 'Randomized graphs' box on the bottom of the random networks frame.
 An explanation of the other available options is deferred to Section 4.3.

 ### 3.3 Performing the Search

 If you have followed the instructions of the previous subsections, you are now ready to start detecting network motifs.
 Simply click on the start button in the algorithm area of the program.
-The progress bars show the overall algorithm progress, the progress per network: numbers of subgraphs calculating process and randomization one.
+The progress bars show the overall algorithm progress, the progress per network: calculation process and randomization one.
 Get yourself a cup of coffee and wait until the program is done.
 But you will have less time to drink coffee than if you used other programs.

 ### 3.3 Viewing Results